Cataya/Cataya/README.md

 - 👋 Hi, I’m Katja Mäkelä, alias@Cataya
 - 👀 I’m interested in Linux and programming
 - 🌱 I’m currently Linux specialist student in Taitotalo, Helsinki, Finland
-- 💞️ I’m looking for an interchip in Linux specialist
+- 💞️ I’m looking for an interchip in Linux specialist role

-- 📫 How to reach me katja.makela@gmail.com and www.cataya.fi
+- 📫 How to reach me? katja.makela@gmail.com and www.cataya.fi

 <!---
 Cataya/Cataya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.